tassieKev/adguardhome-unbound-redis/README.md

 ### Why
 ---

-When you enable prefetching in Unbound, it pre-emptively resolves and caches DNS queries before they are actually requested by clients1.
-This can significantly speed up DNS resolution times because the answers are already in the cache when needed1.
+When you enable prefetching in Unbound, it pre-emptively resolves and caches DNS queries before they are actually requested by clients.
+This can significantly speed up DNS resolution times because the answers are already in the cache when needed.

 #### **Advantages of Unbound with prefetching:**

-1.  **Faster DNS Resolution**: By having frequently accessed DNS records pre-fetched and cached, the response time for these queries is reduced1.
+1.  **Faster DNS Resolution**: By having frequently accessed DNS records pre-fetched and cached, the response time for these queries is reduced.
-2.  **Reduced Latency**: Prefetching minimizes the delay caused by DNS lookups, which is especially beneficial for applications requiring quick access to DNS records1.
+2.  **Reduced Latency**: Prefetching minimizes the delay caused by DNS lookups, which is especially beneficial for applications requiring quick access to DNS records.
 3.  **Improved Performance**: Overall, prefetching can enhance the performance of your network by ensuring that DNS responses are readily available

 #### Advantage of redis-server:

 1.  **Reduced Latency**: Redis is an in-memory data store, which means it can serve DNS query results much faster than disk-based caching systems1.
-This can significantly reduce the latency of DNS queries1.
+This can significantly reduce the latency of DNS queries.
-2.  **Improved Performance**: By caching DNS query results in Redis, Unbound can handle queries more efficiently, leading to improved overall performance1.
+2.  **Improved Performance**: By caching DNS query results in Redis, Unbound can handle queries more efficiently, leading to improved overall performance.
-3.  **Reduced Load on Upstream DNS Servers**: With Redis caching frequently accessed DNS records, the number of queries sent to upstream DNS servers is reduced, which can help in lowering the load on these servers1.
+3.  **Reduced Load on Upstream DNS Servers**: With Redis caching frequently accessed DNS records, the number of queries sent to upstream DNS servers is reduced, which can help in lowering the load on these servers.
 4.  **Enhanced Reliability**: Redis can provide a reliable caching layer, ensuring that DNS query results are quickly accessible even during high traffic periods